lrgr/munk/README.md

 -----
 ### Usage - Scripts and command-line arguments
-**Compute RKHS factors/factorization of regularized laplacian of PPI networks with:** `factorized_laplacian.py`
+**Compute RKHS factors/factorization of regularized Laplacian of PPI networks with:** `factorized_laplacian.py`

-This script computes and saves the regularized laplacian and factored RKHS embedding of a given PPI network.
+This script computes and saves the regularized Laplacian and factored RKHS embedding of a given PPI network.

 Required parameters: